abipalli/semioverse/README.md

 **snapshot**: This method is used to create a snapshot of the current state of the `Card` structure up to a specified depth.
 It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Card` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the state-of-play in order to undo moves or to provide proofs of state.

-What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Cards) are linked through paths (thread), creating a complex network (weave) that can be explored (navigate) and transformed (substitute).
+What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Cards) are linked through paths (thread), creating a complex network (weave) that can be explored (navigate) and transformed (swap).

+*(note that in the future we want to make all methods and properties cards themselves that are woven, and use the card-based interpreter )*

 ## Metaphor